 These symptoms will usually pass within about a week.

-In a small number of cases, the polio virus attacks the nerves in the spine and base of the brain.
+In less than 1% of cases, the polio virus attacks the nerves in the spine and base of the brain.
 This can cause paralysis, usually in the legs, that develops over hours or days.